Charlotte, North Carolina

 Our 2021 convention will be among the friendly faces of Pineville, North Carolina—an affordable suburb of Charlotte.
 This is close to our past Rock Hill, SC conventions, but significantly closer to the prominent Charlotte, NC Airport.

-The convention will take place sandwiching the middle weekend in May.
+The convention will take place sandwiching the first weekend in October.
 There are no guarantees, but we’re hoping this date and new social policies will enable us to stay safe when it comes to the pandemic.

 Our info packet has much of what you want to know about the convention, plus the policies you need to know about if you’re considering joining us.